RealUltra/Reminiscence-Mobile/README.md

 - **Multiple ZIP Files:** Combining zip files might not work correctly, can lead to missing or corrupted data in the REM file.
 - **Graphs on Deleted Groups:** Might not render correctly and the participants won't all be shown (in separate participants mode).
-- **Reactors not showing up:** In the view reactions section, some reactions may wrongfully show 0 reactors.
 - **Wrong Attachment:** The generated REM file may misconstrue what media file corresponds to what attachment and render the wrong one.

 ## ⚠️ Limitations